 Buy other parts

 The other necessary parts to build an IV Swinger 2 can all be purchased online from Amazon and Digi-Key.
-Each variant has a slightly different bill of materials (BOM):

 EMR PV module version BOM:

 https://github.com/csatt/IV_Swinger/raw/master/PCB/BOM/emr_mod_BOM.pdf

-SSR PV module version BOM:

-https://github.com/csatt/IV_Swinger/raw/master/PCB/BOM/ssr_mod_BOM.pdf

-EMR PV cell version BOM:

-https://github.com/csatt/IV_Swinger/raw/master/PCB/BOM/emr_cell_BOM.pdf

-SSR PV cell version BOM:

-https://github.com/csatt/IV_Swinger/raw/master/PCB/BOM/ssr_cell_BOM.pdf

-Each BOM has an Amazon link and a Digi-Key link at the bottom.
-The Amazon links are “wish lists” that can be used to populate your cart.
+The BOM has an Amazon link and a Digi-Key link at the bottom.
+The Amazon link is a “wish list” that can be used to populate your cart.
 Some of the items come in quantities larger (in some cases much larger) than needed to build a single IV Swinger 2.
 You may of course choose to find equivalents that are offered in smaller quantities.
 Also, many of the items are things that you may already have, so don’t necessarily just blindly order everything on the list.

-The Digi-Key links are pre-populated shopping carts.
+The Digi-Key link is a pre-populated shopping cart.
 Again, you’ll want to check if you already have any of the items before ordering.

 In both cases, it is possible (or probable) that certain items will go out of stock or be discontinued, so you’ll have to find suitable substitutions.
 Note that there are some of the Digi-Key items have *ALTERNATE* in the “Customer Reference field.
 These should only be ordered if the primary version of the same part is marked as “backorder”.